The essentially chief series of a compactly generated locally compact group: Essentially chief series

-To conclude this section, we note that each non-negligible block of a compactly generated group admits a unique smallest closed normal subgroup covering it; this somewhat technical observation will be useful in a later work.
+To conclude this section, we note that each non-negligible block of a compactly generated group admits a unique smallest closed normal subgroup covering it; this somewhat technical observation is important in \cite{RW_LC_16}.
 See Subsection~\ref{sec:chief_factor} for the definition of a normal subgroup covering a chief block.

 \begin{prop} Let $G$ be a compactly generated \lcsc group with $\mf{a} \in \mf{B}_G^*$.
 Then there is a closed normal subgroup $G_{\mf{a}}$ of $G$ such that for every closed normal subgroup $K$ of $G$, $K$ covers $\mf{a}$ if and only if $K \ge G_{\mf{a}}$. \end{prop}